Is Asda ethical?

-Asda and its owner Walmart face several accusations of employee descrimination.
+Asda and its owner Walmart face several accusations of employee discrimination.

 Lawyers acting on behalf of 15,000 current and past ASDA employees have brought an equal pay claim against the company.

-In 2016 9,500 women lodged initial claims alleging that their roles as shopfloor workers were seen as 'women's work' and were paid less than equivalent work carried out by their male colleagues in the company's warehouses.
+Back in 2017, 9,500 women had lodged initial claims alleging that their roles as shop floor workers were seen as 'women's work' and were paid less than equivalent work carried out by their male colleagues in the company's warehouses.

 Both companies sold meat and dairy products that were not labelled as organic or free-range.